bilgino/angularforddd/README.md

 It's debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
 Do we really need Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
-Often a simpler data-driven approach is sufficient enough.
+Often a simpler data-driven approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.

 ## Object-Oriented Design